GluuFederation/docs-ce-prod/3.1.3/source/index.md

 - Identity federation

 ### Free Open Source Software
-The Gluu Server distribution includes the following free open source software (FOSS):
+The Gluu Server distribution includes the following free open-source software (FOSS):

-- **oxAuth***: fully compliant OpenID Connect Provider (OP) and UMA Authorization Server (AS)
+- oxAuth*: a fully compliant OpenID Connect Provider (OP) and UMA Authorization Server (AS)
-- **oxTrust***: admin management GUI
+- oxTrust*: an admin management GUI
-- **Gluu OpenDJ/OpenLDAP***: directory server where all Gluu user data, session data, etc. is stored.
+- Gluu OpenDJ or OpenLDAP*: a directory server where all Gluu user data, session data, etc. is stored.
+For clustered deployments, we recommend using Gluu's fork of OpenDJ.
-- **Shibboleth**: robust SAML Identity Provider (IDP)
+- Shibboleth IDP: a robust SAML Identity Provider (IDP)
-- **Passport.JS**: authentication middleware to support inbound identity, for instance social login
+- Passport.JS: authentication middleware to support inbound identity, for instance social login
-- **oxAuth RP**: simple one-page app that provides sample request and response for all OpenID Connect operations
+- oxAuth RP: a simple one-page app that provides sample requests and responses for all OpenID Connect operations
-- **Apache2 Web Server***: secure, efficient and extensible server that provides HTTP services in sync with current HTTP standards
+- Apache2 Web Server*: a secure, efficient and extensible server that provides HTTP services in sync with current HTTP standards
-- **JCE 1.8***: Java cryptography extension
+- JCE 1.8*: a Java cryptography extension

 _*_ _Required component._